omphalos/thermite/README.markdown

     hotSwappableCode.result(2, 3) // returns 5

-Note that thermite doesn't just replace one reference to a function, it replaces all references to functions and closures as well.
+Note that thermite doesn't just replace one reference to a function, it effectively replaces all references to functions and closures as well.

 For example: